home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ## Advanced installation instructions

 The above instructions won't work if you are using Home Assistant Container, Home Assistant Core, or you don't want to use the built-in Z-Wave JS Server add-on.
-Below you'll find the more detailed set-up instructions that covers all usecases.
+Below you'll find the more detailed set-up instructions that covers all use cases.

 ### Requirements